GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ### Step 3: Declare the content script {: #step-3 }

 Extensions can run scripts that read and modify the content of the pages.
 These are called _content scripts_.
+Content scripts live in an [isolated world][doc-isolated], which means they can make changes to their JavaScript environment without conflicting with their host page or other extension's content scripts.

 Add the following code to the `manifest.json` to register a content script called `content.js`.

 {% Label %}manifest.json:{% endLabel %}